You are currently logged-out. You can log-in or create an account to see more talks, save favorites, and more. more info

 Transcript:

-in a poem that I'd like to focus on during this talk.
-And it is in the subtle round mouth of the pivot, the spiritual Works.
-Turn.
-This poem celebrates a story which is also a meditation instruction about the celebration of breathing.
+in a poem that I'd like to focus on during this talk and it is in the subtle round mouth of the pivot the spiritual works.
+Turn. that this poem celebrates a story, which is also a meditation instruction, about the celebration of breathing.

 [02:29]

 Or the exhale turns into the inhale.
 There's a pivot there.
 And in that subtle roundness where your breath changes moment by moment, and in particular maybe where it turns from exhaling to inhaling, There's an opportunity there to observe the spirit, the activity of spirit turning.
 Spirit means breath, you know.
 The root of the word spirit is breath.
-So by watching your breath turn, you watch your spirit. at the same time.
-And to watch that without sinking down into the process, but to stay with the flowing part of the process, that's what I'd like to focus on this morning.
+So by watching your breath turn, you watch your spirit. at the same time and to watch that without without sinking down into the process but to stay with the flowing part of the process that's what I'd like to focus on this morning

 [03:53]

-Another way to talk about this pivot is to describe it as the place or the point where delusion turns into enlightenment, and also where enlightenment turns into delusion.
+Another way to talk about this pivot is to describe it as the place or the point where delusion turns into enlightenment.
+And also where enlightenment turns into delusion.
 Or perhaps I could say, let's focus at the place where delusion and enlightenment dance.
 They dance together.
 Where is the place where delusion and enlightenment dance?
-According to the tradition of the Buddha teaching that comes down through the Zen master Dogen, the place where enlightenment and delusion dance is one self.
+According to the tradition of the Buddha teaching that comes down through the Zen master Dogen, the place where enlightenment and illusion dance is oneself.

 [05:36]

-To witness myriad things.
-To witness and act upon myriad things while carrying oneself. is, quotes, delusion.
-To witness and act upon oneself in the advent of all things, is enlightenment.
+to witness myriad things, to witness and act upon myriad things while carrying oneself is Delusion.
+To witness and act upon oneself. in the advent of all things is enlightenment.

 [07:00]